 Depending on the workload and concurrency characteristics of a partiticular application, it might be worth tuning how things function.
 In some instances, where efficiency isn’t a concern, you can specify

---ponythreads=X option to indicate how many scheduler threads the program will create.
+--ponymaxthreads=X option to indicate the maximal number of scheduler threads the program will create.

 We suggest you rely on the default behavior where Pony scheduler threads automagically adjust to the workload.
 However, if you want to squeeze as much performance as possible, we suggest the following:

 - Run your program under your expected workload.

 - Start with 1 scheduler thread and work your way up to the number of CPUs you have available.